2015samtaylor/State_Testing_Selenium/README.md

 # Automated State Testing Data Retrieval and Processing

-This Python script automates the retrieval and processing of state testing data for the ELPAC (English Language Proficiency Assessments for California) and SBAC (Smarter Balanced Assessment Consortium).
+This Python script automates the retrieval and processing of state testing data for the ELPAC (English Language Proficiency Assessments for California) and SBAC (Smarter Balanced Assessment Consortium) and CAST (California Science Test).
 The script utilizes Selenium for web automation to log in to the testing portal, request specific reports, and download the corresponding data files.
-Once file are downloaded as zip files, the necessary data is extracted stacked and strictly new records are appended to the tables ELPAC_Scores, SBAC_Scores, CAST_Scores
+Once file are downloaded as zip files, the necessary data is extracted and stacked.
+The master tables are updated everyday after new records are merged up with the existing table to see what is coming in as new.

+* Master Table Names ELPAC_Scores, SBAC_Scores, CAST_Scores
+* Incoming Record Tabel Names ELPAC_Scores_New, SBAC_Scores_New, CAST_Scores_New

 ## Overview